 China’s long-lasting influence upon the East Asian world continues to grow, however.
 In Korea, the Chinese occupation has led to the growth of the powerful kingdom of Koguryo; here and elsewhere in the Korean peninsula the tribal aristocracies are adopting many elements of Chinese material culture.
 Furthermore, links between the Korean peninsula and Japan remain very strong, and these act as a conduit for Chinese influences into these islands.

 By this date, Buddhism has begun to infiltrate East Asia, with missionaries arriving from Central Asia.
+In the coming centuries this religion will spread far and wide.

 The Han empire is now in its death throes. click to view